Adyen/adyen-commercetools/notification/docs/HowToRun.md

 | `logLevel`                   | The log level (`trace`, `debug`, `info`, `warn`, `error`, `fatal`).                                                                                                             | NO       | `info`                                                                                                |
 | `keepAliveTimeout`           | Milliseconds to keep a socket alive after the last response ([Node.js docs](https://nodejs.org/dist/latest/docs/api/http.html#http_server_keepalivetimeout)).                   | NO       | Node.js default (5 seconds)                                                                           |
 | `removeSensitiveData`        | Boolean attribute.
 When set to "false", Adyen fields with additional information about the payment will be saved in the interface interaction and in the custom fields.         | NO       | true                                                                                                  |

+### External file configuration

+In case you have a huge configuration that reaches above the environment limits (e.g the total size of all environment variables on AWS Lambda can't exceed 4 KB.), you could use the external file configuration instead of setting `ADYEN_INTEGRATION_CONFIG` environment variable.
+The notification module will look for the `.notificationrc` file in the `notification` folder.
+The file should contain the same JSON content as it's defined with environment variable.

 ## Commercetools project requirements